orangejuice/blog/data/activity/book-adhd-2-0-2021/record.en.md

   subtitle: Edward M. Hallowell John J. Ratey / 2021 / Ballantine Books
 ---

-Via version and content update of 'Distraction is Not My Fault' toolbox book
+Via 'Being Distracted is not my fault', a tool book with updated edition and content